Ventolin

 1. Firstly, shake the inhaler.

-2. Remove the cap from the mouthpiece of the inhaler and push the mouthpiece into the end of the spacer.
-Ensure a tight seal between the mouthpiece of the inhaler and the spacer you are using.
+2. Remove the cap from the inhaler's mouthpiece and insert it into the end of the spacer.
+Ensure a tight seal between the inhaler's mouthpiece and the spacer you are using.

 4. Sit or stand up straight and raise your chin slightly.
-This will help the medicine reach your lung.
+This will help the medicine reach your lungs.

 5. Depress the canister of the inhaler to administer the dose into the spacer.